 Santorini

-Santorini (its official name being Thira and pronounced Fira by the locals) is the most famous Greek island.
-If someone can`t remember its name, they definitely remember the photos of white-washed houses and blue-domed churches perched on the slopes of a rock, with a stunning view to the sea.
-It can be reached by ferry or by plane.
-Ferries arrive at the port of Athinios.
+Santorini is the most famous Greek island.
+Definitely everyone has seen photos of its white-washed houses and blue-domed churches perched on the top of a steer rock, with a stunning view to the sea.

-If you search for photos from Greek islands on the internet, most of the results will lead you to Santorini because it is the most photographed place in Greece.
-Santorini’s landscape is very unique and like no other place in Greece or worldwide.
+Santorini is one of the presumed locations of mythical Atlantis.
 A powerful volcanic eruption in the past resulted in the formation of a caldera – collapse of land following the eruption, which had split the former island into five separate islands: Santorini, Thirasia, and the three small islands of Nea Kameni, Palea and Aspronisi.
 Nea Kameni and Palea are the youngest volcanic islands in Europe.
-A new theory about the eruption says that the island has never split and what we see nowadays as separate islands is just the upper part of the volcano and its craters, the rest of the island being under water.
+A new theory about the eruption says that the island has never split and what we see nowadays as separate islands is just the upper part with the craters, the rest of Santorini under water.

-- Fira, the capital, with the narrow streets and numerous cafes and restaurants overlooking the caldera
+- Fira, the capital, with the narrow streets and numerous cafes and restaurants with caldera view

 - Firostefani - it has the best caldera view